maoyuans/chronicles-of-terre/subclasses/rogue-gunslinger.md

 Starting at 13th level, whenever you are attacked with a melee attack, you may use your reaction to attempt to parry, granting you +2 AC.
 You can use this reaction after the attack is declared, but before the attack roll is revealed.

 If this causes the attack to miss, you can make an attack of opportunity against the attacker with a light firearm you are holding.
-Sneak attack can be applied to this attack.
+Sneak Attack can be applied to this attack even if its normal conditions are not satisfied.

 You can use this feature a number of times equal to your dexterity modifier (minimum of once) per long rest.